hamzasari/sample-project-1/README.md

 State management configurations and methods are in ***/src/redux*** folder.

 Form validation methods are moved to ***/src/common/formValidations.js*** file to reuse.

+## Testing

+I added snapshot tests for some components.

+I couldn't spare much time for this demo project due to the intensity of my daily work.
+So, I couldn't proceed with test driven development.

+If I had more time, I could implement other snapshot tests and unit tests for implemented functions.

 ## Available Scripts